temporalio/temporal/docs/architecture/speculative-workflow-task.md

  - response doesn't have any commands,
  - response has only Update rejection messages.

-Also, the speculative Workflow Task can ship other events (e.g. `ActivityTaskScheduled` or `TimerStarted`) generated from previous Workflow Task commands (also known as command-events).
+The speculative Workflow Task can also ship other events (e.g. `ActivityTaskScheduled` or `TimerStarted`) that were generated from previous Workflow Task commands (also known as command-events).
-Unfortunately, old SDKs don't support receiving same events more than once.
-If SDK supports this, it will set `DiscardSpeculativeWorkflowTaskWithEvents` flag to `true` and the server discards speculative Workflow Task even if it had events.
-These events can be shipped multiply times if Updates are kept rejected.
-To prevent shipping a big set of events to the worker over and over again, the server persists speculative Workflow Task if a number of events exceed `DiscardSpeculativeWorkflowTaskMaximumEventsCount` threshold.
+Unfortunately, older SDKs don't support receiving same events more than once.
+If SDK supports this, it will set `DiscardSpeculativeWorkflowTaskWithEvents` flag to `true` and the server will discard speculative Workflow Task even if it had events.
+These events can be shipped multiply times if Updates keep being rejected.
+To prevent shipping a large set of events to the worker over and over again, the server persists speculative Workflow Task if a number of events exceed `DiscardSpeculativeWorkflowTaskMaximumEventsCount` threshold.

 > #### NOTE
-> This is possible because of important server invariant: Workflow history can only end with:
+> This is possible because of an important server invariant: the Workflow history can only end with:
 > - Workflow Task event (Scheduled, Started, Completed, Failed, Timeout),
 >
 > or